Beautiful dashboards for your smart home with InfluxDB, Grafana and Home Assistant

 My current Grafana dashboard is still pretty simple but it gives me a very quick overview about the state of my smart home.
 I can see the battery status of all devices, check my internet connection and see how temperature, brightness and humidity have changed over time.
 I also included my phones battery and my printer ink status for fun and added some stats for my Adguard network wide ad blocker.

 Overall it looks really good (I think), definitely better than in Home Assistant and only cost me one evening of work.
 Now that everything is set up I can always pretty easily add more data in the future.
+For example I recently also added logs to the dashboard.
+This can be done with Loki like I described here.

 If you are looking to add the full Grafana dashboards or elements of it directly to your Home Assistant dashboards follow my guide here.
+If you want to build dynamic panels or see my newer dashboard then checkout this post.